sierra-alpha/ZSH_Custom/README.md

 Just my custom Zsh settings to get a nice looking terminal prompt.

-if you load the files into your '.oh-my-zsh/custom' folder you'll have the same beautiful prompt
+if you load the files into your `.oh-my-zsh/custom` folder you'll have the same beautiful prompt

-you'll need to move your ~/.zshrc to ~/.oh-my-zsh/custom/ and then symlink it back using `ln -s ~/.oh-my-zsh/custom/.zshrc .zshrc` if you want the custom options like removing duplicates in up arrow history
+you'll need to move your `~/.zshrc` to `~/.oh-my-zsh/custom/` and then symlink it back using `ln -s ~/.oh-my-zsh/custom/.zshrc .zshrc` if you want the custom options like removing duplicates in up arrow history.
+All file locations assume a default install of oh-my-zsh.

 ## Contents: